mrgrotts/portal/README.md

 **Portal** is a platform developed with **React, Express, NodeJS and MongoDB**.
 It uses **JSON Web Tokens (JWT)** for authentication and features multiple user types:

-* Admin - Global Access
+* Super Admin - Global Access
+* Admin Manager - Account Access
-* User Admin - Team Access
+* Admin Manager - Scoped Account Access
+* Customer Manager - Company Access
-* User - Basic Access
+* Customer User - Scoped Company Access
+* New Account - Disabled Account Access

 **Create React App** was used to generate client side boilerplate.
 This project has already been ejected to enable CSS Modules and other customizations.